mendix/docs/content/en/docs/developerportal/community-tools/mendix-forum.md

     * The **Last activity** date and time for when the question was updated
     * How many times the question has been **Viewed**
     * The **Space** of the question
-    * The **Tags** applied to the question (clicking a tag opens an overview page that lists questions with the same tag)
+    * The **Tags** applied to the question (clicking a tag opens an overview page that lists posts with the same tag)
     * The **Version** set when the question was asked (for details, see [Asking Your Question](#asking-question) below)
 * ② Click the **▲** or **▼** button to upvote or downvote the question based on its usefulness
 * ③ Click **Comment** to write and submit a comment on the question
 * ④ Click **Bookmark** to bookmark the question
-* ⑤ Click **Follow This Question** if you want to follow the discussion via email notifications
+* ⑤ Click **Follow this Question** if you want to follow the discussion via email notifications
     * You are automatically subscribed for email notifications on questions that you have asked
-    * If you want to unsubscribe from these notifications, click **Unfollow This Question**
+    * If you want to unsubscribe from these notifications, click **Unfollow this Question**

 Below the question details are the answers to the question.
 Click the **▲** or **▼** button to upvote or downvote the answer based on how it addresses the question.
 You can also click **Comment** to comment on an answer.